Subscribe

 Dumbbell chart comparing how often Carney and Trudeau use 14 words per 1,000 content words.
 Carney leads on budget, tax, tariffs, build, economy, private, wages and industrial; Trudeau leads on support, fight, climate, care, help and housing.

-The words that truly set them apart
+The words that set them apart

 Diverging chart of weighted log-odds scores showing the words most distinctive to each prime minister.
 Carney's most distinctive words are tariffs, wages, sector, private, industrial, aluminum, steel, budget, tax and investment; Trudeau's are canadians, conservatives, housing, help, fight, care, climate, dental, pollution and communities.